|Religion 21st Century|

 Birth of the Buddha

-Siddhartha Gautama was born a Prince in Nepal in the year 2551 BP.
+Siddhartha Gautama a Prince in Nepal in the year 2551 BP became the Buddha.
 An account from the Buddha-Karita of Asvaghosha describes a miraculous conception and birth:

 “There was a queen, named Mâyâ, free from all deceit like the splendor of the sun when it is free from all the influence of darkness, a great queen in the united assembly of all queens.
 Like a mother to her subjects, intent on their welfare, devoted to all worthy of reverence like devotion itself, shining on her lord's family like the goddess of prosperity, she was the most eminent of goddesses for the whole world.